fbpx

 4. Drug discovery with data science

 Traditionally, it took decades to discover a new drug, but the time has now been reduced to less than a year using data science.
 Drug discovery is a complex task.
 Pharmaceutical industries rely heavily on data science to develop better drugs.
-Researchers need to identify the causative agent and understand its characteristics which may require millions of test cases to understand.
+Researchers need to identify the causative agent and understand its characteristics, which may require millions of test cases to understand.
 This is a huge problem for pharmaceutical companies because it can take decades to perform these tests.
-Data science solved this problem and can perform this task in a month or even a few weeks.
+Data science has solved this problem and can perform this task in a month or even a few weeks.

 For example, the causative agent for COVID-19 is the SARS-CoV-2 virus.
 For discovering an effective drug for COVID-19, deep learning is used to identify and design a molecule that binds to SARS-CoV-2 to inhibit its function by using extracted data from scientific literature through NLP (Natural Language Processing).